The National Pilgrimage: The National

 The Whit Monday Pilgrimage was renamed the National Pilgrimage in 1959.
 It was renamed by Patrick Maitland, the Master of Lauderdale and the then President of the Church Union, to mark the Union's centenary.
 The 1973 National Pilgrimage was the last to be held in the Shrine grounds.
 Pressure of numbers meant that, initially on an experimental basis, from 1974 the Pilgrimage has been held in the Abbey grounds.
 The Pilgrimage consists of the journey to Walsingham, a High Mass, lunch in the Abbey grounds, and Procession and Benediction, before the journey home.

 Whit Monday had been a bank holiday since 1871.
 It remained so until 1965 when, on a trial basis, it was moved to the last Monday in May and renamed the Spring Bank Holiday.
 This became permanent in 1971.
 The National has generally followed the movements of the Spring Bank Holiday, such as 2002 to the first Monday in June as the bank holiday moved because of the Queen's golden jubilee, and again in 2012 for the Queen's diamond jubilee.
 In 2022, due to the Queen's platinum jubilee, the National will be held on the May Day bank holiday.

 There have been some other variations.
 In 1982 the National was moved to the August bank holiday, in order not to conflict with the visit of the Pope, John Paul II.
 In 2001 it was cancelled because of the foot-and-mouth outbreak.
 In 2020 it was cancelled because of the coronavirus pandemic, and replaced with an online pilgrimage.
 In 2021 the National took place in person, but with heavily restricted numbers in order to maintain social distancing, as well as being live streamed.

 In recent years, by contrast with initial episcopal disapproval, Archbishops of Canterbury have attended the National, most recently Justin Welby in 2019.
 Rowan Williams attended when Archbishop in 2004, which was the second time an Archbishop of Canterbury attended.
 The first time had been in 1980 by Robert Runcie.

 For 36 years from 1982 the Chief Steward of the National was Fr Beau Brandie.
 Brandie was a priest in Brighton, and each year he brought with him the Brighton Sea Cadets as an honour guard for the statue of Our Lady in procession.

 Protestant protests

-A feature of the National is the presence of Protestant protestors, declaiming Anglican "Popery".
+A feature of the National is the presence of protestors declaiming Anglican "Popery".
 Protestors have been present since at least 1931, but have been formally organised since 1970.
 In 2004 a banner reading "The Bible.
 Cure for Sodomy" was sufficiently inflammatory that the police required it to be taken down.
 The protestors consider that the pilgrims are "idolators".
 Many of the protestors travel from Northern Ireland.
 The annual protest has been described as "a kind of Protestant pilgrimage".